Wi-Fi vs. LoRa: Best IoT Wireless Power Monitoring Solutions

 - Up to 15 kilometers in rural areas.

-- 2-5 kilometers in urban settings.
+- Between 2 and 5 kilometers in urban settings.

 Data Transmission Rates